- How is Harvard Law School responding to the COVID-19 pandemic?

 - What if my transcript is in a foreign language?

 All foreign transcripts must be officially translated into English.
 Accordingly, candidates with transcripts in a language other than English may need to contract a professional, third-party translating service and submit both an original copy and translated version of the foreign transcript(s) with their application.
 To mitigate doubt, applicants and their family members may not translate application-related materials, even if they are qualified translators.
-For more information, kindly refer to the instructions on the application form.

 - How do I apply?